News from Le Web: The Internet of Things Must Be Cute, bank your time and buy 1/58th of a dream.

 Etsy is certainly doing a lot to end my consumerism- by taking ALL MY MONEEZ!
 Well, whatever, there's no doubt that some "movement represents a major economic, social and cultural shift" and something "is redefining the ways goods and services are exchanged, valued and created."

-Calling it the sharing economy and putting ad-supported reputation economy businesses like Yelp in the same wheelhouse as regulatory-evasion businesses like Airbnb and Uber is confusing, though.
+Calling it the sharing economy and putting ad-supported reputation economy businesses like Yelp in the same wheelhouse as regulatory-evasion businesses (link is external) like (link is external) Airbnb and (link is external) Uber is confusing, though.
 Also, Larry Harvey is presenting at Le Web, and that's just funny.
 He's part of the "Digital Hippies" track, along with John Perry Barlow.

-Follow the news with Memeburn's Storify thread - some great images, and tweets from Pets.Com Sock Puppet, which may be the best Twitter handle ever.
+Follow the news with Memeburn's Storify thread (link is external) - some great images, and tweets from Pets.Com Sock Puppet (link is external), which may be the best Twitter handle ever.

 Here's Etsy CEO Chad Dickerson's talk - we'll have more thoughts on Le Web next week, when the dust has settled a bit.